Marketplace-development/even-groups-a-d2024-group8/README.md

 - This is the algorithm we implemented in our app.

-This route is designed to provide personalized musician recommendations to users based on their preferences, previous bookings, and a matching algorithm that aligns venue styles with music genres.
-This process involves several key steps, including user authentication, data retrieval, and recommendation generation.
-The route begins by checking if the user is logged in by retrieving their user_profile_id from the session.
-If the user is not logged in, the system redirects them to the main page with an error message.
-Once the user's profile ID is found, the system retrieves their username from the database.
-After that, it calls the get_recommendations() function to fetch a list of musicians that are recommended to the user.
+This route generates personalized musician recommendations for the logged-in user.
+If the user is not logged in, they are redirected to the login page with an error message.
+Using the logged-in user's ID, the route retrieves their profile and calculates recommendations by calling the get_recommendations function.
+The recommendations are processed to include Base64-encoded profile pictures if available.
+The my_recommendations.html template is rendered with the user's profile and the list of processed recommendations.
-The get_recommendations() function works in two ways depending on whether the user has made any previous bookings.
-If the user has not made any bookings, the system suggests musicians based on the styles of venues that match the genres of music they play according to the dicionary genre_to_style.
-Musicians who play a genre that fits the venue's style are included in the recommendations.
-These musicians are limited to a maximum of three unique suggestions.
+The get_recommendations(user_profile_id) function generates musician recommendations based on the user's previous bookings.
+If the user has no prior bookings, musicians are recommended based on genre-to-venue style matching, using a dictionary.
+Genres are matched with venue styles, and musicians are selected accordingly.
+The results are sorted by their profile ratings and limited to the top-rated recommendations.
-If the user has made previous bookings, the function collects the styles of the venues from those bookings.
-It then recommends musicians who play genres that align with those venue styles.
-Again, the recommendations are limited to three, with any duplicates removed.
-Throughout the process, debug statements print information to the console, such as the number of bookings found, the total number of venues, and the final recommendations.
-These logs aid in monitoring the algorithm's behavior and diagnosing potential issues.
-The recommended_page() function renders a template with the user's name and the list of recommended musicians, allowing the user to view the personalized suggestions.
+When previous bookings have been made, the function analyzes the genres of the booked musicians and identifies the most frequently booked genre.
+Recommendations are then drawn from musicians within that genre, sorted by profile rating, and limited to the top-rated results.
+The function ensures uniqueness in recommendations by eliminating duplicates.

 #### @main.route('/bookings/<uuid:booking_id>/review', methods=['GET', 'POST'])
-This route allows users to submit reviews for a specific booking.
-It begins by checking if the user is logged in and ensures that only those directly involved in the booking can submit a review.
-If the user is not authorized or has already submitted a review for the same booking, they are redirected with an appropriate error message.
+This route allows users involved in a specific booking to submit a review.
+If the user is not logged in or unauthorized, they are redirected with an error message.
+The booking and user profiles are validated to ensure the user is part of the booking.
-When a review is submitted, the system validates the provided rating to ensure it is between 0.0 and 5.0.
-Based on the user's profile type (musician or venue), the role of the reviewer is determined, and the appropriate reviewee ID is assigned.
-A new review is then created with the provided data, stored in the database, and the user is redirected to the bookings page with a success message.
-If the request is a GET, the review form is displayed along with details about the booking.
-The route ensures that reviews are handled securely, fairly, and with proper validation.
+For POST requests, the route validates the rating (between 0 and 5) and creates a review with the appropriate reviewer and reviewee roles.
+The review is saved to the database, and the reviewee's average rating is updated based on all existing reviews.
+For GET requests, the (submit_review.html) template is rendered for the user to fill out.
+Successful submissions display a confirmation, redirecting the user back to the bookings page.

 #### @main.route('/reviews')
 This route allows users to view the reviews they have received.
 It first checks if the user is logged in, and if not, redirects them to the login page with an error message.
 After confirming the user is logged in, it fetches the reviews where the current user is the reviewee from the database.
 These reviews are then passed to the template for rendering, allowing the user to view their received feedback.